princecorwinofamber/Sequential-circuit-design-service-for-students/readme.md

 # About this repository
 ## My name is Andrey Kovalevskiy and this is my solution for the test task for the project "Sequential circuit design service for students".
-I apply for the Subproject 2 (Backend developer role)
+I am applying for the Subproject 2 (Backend developer role).

 # How to install the PyEDA library
 open the terminal and execute the command